kamalkolisetty/workingWithGT/README.md

-# New project from local system
+# New project from local system..